13 Signs of Cancer in Men You Need to Stop Ignoring

 Stomach pain or nausea

-Everyday digestive distress is rarely cancer—but you should see a doctor if you notice persistent stomach cramps or are starting to feel nauseous all the time.
+Everyday digestive distress is rarely cancer—but you should see a doctor if you notice persistent stomach cramps or are starting to feel nauseated all the time.
 It could be something as simple as an ulcer, but it could also signal leukemia or esophageal, liver, pancreatic, or colorectal cancer.
-Here are some more potential symptoms of pancreatic cancer.

 Frequent fevers or infections